Zhabonchik/public-obsidian-vault-java-concurrency/content/notes/2023 recap.md

 date: 01.30.24
 tags:
   - notes
+author: Courtland Leer
+description: A retrospective of Plastic Labs' transition from EdTech to AI infrastructure research in 2023.
 ---
-## 2023 Recap
+# 2023 Recap
 Last year was wild.
-We started as an edtech company and ended as anything but.
+We started as an EdTech company and ended as anything but.
 There's a deep dive on some of the conceptual lore in last week's "[[ARCHIVED; Honcho; User Context Management for LLM Apps#^09f185|Honcho: User Context Management for LLM Apps]]:"

 >[Plastic Labs](https://plasticlabs.ai) was conceived as a research group exploring the intersection of education and emerging technology...with the advent of ChatGPT...we shifted our focus to large language models...we set out to build a non-skeuomorphic, AI-native tutor that put users first...our [[ARCHIVED; Open Sourcing Tutor-GPT|experimental tutor]], Bloom, [[ARCHIVED; Theory of Mind Is All You Need|was remarkably effective]]--for thousands of users during the 9 months we hosted it for free...